aidanreilly/sines/README.md

 ### Optional

-Control individual sine amplitude, envelope type, bit depth, sample rate, and FM index with a midi controller.
+Control individual sine amplitudes, envelopes, bit depth, sample rate, and FM index with a midi controller.
 Controls are mapped from the norns parameters page.